dorkodu/sage/paper/4 -- Type System.md

 #### Result Coercion

 Sage servers must return a *map* as the result of an object type.
-Although each field in the object must yield a valid value in Sage’s type system and chosen response format; there is no more restriction for an object’s fields.
+Although each field in the object must yield a valid value in Sage’s type system and the output response format; there is no more restriction for an object’s fields.

 ### <a name="4.2.3">4.2.3</a> List